-Risk 7 Risk 7 Risk Title - Sustainable Development and Climate Change Risk Theme - Protection Ownership Potential Risk Cause Potential Effect Risk Score Current Mitigations Service Lead support the community to adapt and mitigate risks in relation to climate change.
-Risk play, lack of input and accountability by services Reduction in emissions not achieved to 1.5 degrees scenario therefore accelerating the pace of climate change.
+Risk 7 Risk Title - Sust tainable Development and Climate Change Risk Th eme - Protection Ownership Potential Risk Cause Potential Effect Risk Score Cı ırrent Mit igations Accountable - ELT Responsible - CLT Risk Owner - Service Lead Neighbourhood Services There is a risk of failure to meet climate change duties, reduce emissions and also support the community to adapt and mitigate risks in relation to climate change.
+Risk of failure to ensure a just transition and a green recovery. play, lack of input and accountability by services leaving key areas inadequately addressed.
+Decisions and infrastructure while meeting short term goals are currently Reduction in emissions not achieved to 1.5 degrees scenario therefore accelerating the pace of climate change.
 United Nations Sustainable Development Goals not adequately addressed.
 South Ayrshire may not be climate resilient.
 Effect may be further detriment to those already disadvantaged, increasing inequalities and exacerbating deprivation.
 Communities may be unprepared for a low carbon future.
 4 x 2 = 8 Strategy 2.
-Baseline of Developmer assembled to measured.
-3. Proposals now agreed assigned for nate Change now ture progress to be d by the MOWG ship Panel and Proposed Mitig ations (with dates) • Status Progress Bar point strategy will be reviewed).
-Mid term revies scape, increased national targets and new nat No change 2.
+Baseline of Development assembled to measured.
+3. Proposals now agreed assigned for data on Su at and Clin o allow fur endorsed at Leader implemer nate Change now ture progress to be d by the MOWG ship Panel and Proposed Mitig ations (with dates) Status Progress Bar point strategy will be reviewed).
+Mid term revieus lacape, increased national targets and new national targets.
+No change 2.
 Introduce a m (revised to Dece ng implementation of Strategy by y embedding within Council policy making, as v well as serv ice planning.
-Increased from 15% 3.Investigation of scope 3 accounting methodologies for council procurement emissions to complement existing carbon budgeting process.
-December 2022) New 4.
-Adopt a net zero buildings policy to delivery on the Council's targets and duties in relation to the existing estate as well as proposed refurbishments and new builds.
-(December 2021) 5.Adopt fleet decarbonisation strategy in line with council policy, targets and duties alongside ULEV infrastructure strategy for both fleet and bublic charging.
-(December 2021) No change 6.Assess the Co uncil against Scotland's Adaptation Capability Framework rk and set out priority actions.
-(March 2023) No change 7.
-Adopt a green recovery communicatio ns plan and climate literacy train ning plan.
+Increased from 15% 3.Investigation of (December 2022) ethodologies for council procurer ment emissions to complement existing carbon budgeting process.
+10% New ero buildings policy to de and new builds.
+(Decemb nd duties in relation to the existing estate as we ell as propo sed No change .Adopt fleet decarbonisation strategy in line with council policy, targets and duties alongside ULEV infrastructure strategy for both fleet and ublic charging.
+(December 2021) No change 6.Assess the Council against Scotland's Adaptation Capability Framework and set out priority actions.
+(March 2023) 7.
+Adopt a greer n recovery communication ns plan and climate literacy trair ning plan.
 (December 2022) Increased from 20%